IET 161.001

 Design Assignment due: For your ICE (In Class Evaluation) on Tuesday you will be required to email 2 items:

-• Your Dream House model produced designed Revit.
+• Your Dream House model produced & designed in Revit.

 • Produce the 3 wall types (named as Defining Wall Structure in the text book), one as described in the textbook and the two others as demonstrated in class.
 These walls will be included in your Dream House model.